Weekend in Graz itinerary for first time visitors

 Graz is a harmonious blend of old and new co-existing in perfect symbiosis.

-This guide is a two day Graz itinerary — designed to help you make the best things to do in Graz and your dream trip to Austria’s second-largest city.
+This 2 days in Graz itinerary — designed to help you make the best things to do in Graz and your dream trip to Austria’s second-largest city.

 There are three ways to get to Graz from London.
 Flights to Graz, costs around £110-£250, is the quickest means of transportation, and average travel time takes around 4-6 hours.
 There are no direct flights from London to Graz, so I had to fly to Munich (you can also fly via Frankfurt and Vienna).